jvpichowski/jvpichowski-projects/README.md

 After five years of absence, it is time to revive the project with an artificial intelligence-based on new concepts.
 Back in the days, we named our ai Breadfish after the song about [the marvellous breadfish](https://www.youtube.com/watch?v=0RpdPzJgaBw).
 Now it is time to go to the next step and build the [Marvellous Breadfish AI](https://github.com/jvpichowski-projects/marvellous-breadfish-ai).
+Stay tuned for a new attempt on fishing on ice floes.

 Of course, I need to rebuild the [game server](https://github.com/jvpichowski-projects/hey-thanks-for-the-fish-server) because the competition servers went offline a long time ago.